joelkuiper/schema-bridge/README.md

 Schema Bridge uses RDF as an intermediate representation because it provides a stable, schema-flexible graph model well suited to heterogeneous metadata.

 GraphQL results are first lifted into a canonical RDF graph.
 That graph can then be transformed, queried, or validated declaratively, before being serialized to standard formats or re-materialized back into GraphQL mutations.
-RDF is used strictly as an interchange layer; no persistent triple store, reasoning engine, or ontology commitment is assumed.

 At a basic level, RDF expresses information as explicit relationships.
 Each statement is a triple—subject, predicate, object—identified by URIs.
 Taken together, these triples form a directed, labeled graph in which meaning is expressed by named relations rather than by structural position.